blancadelgadobonet/blancadelgadobonet.github.io/_projects/project_p2_reconstruction.md

 ### Okey, but how?

 To reconstruct the scene, stereo vision is crucial.
 Two images, looking at the same scene, need to be acquired.
 They are also smoothed using bilateral filtering (`cv2.bilateralFilter`), to remove noise.

-To apply the attentive restriction, characteristic points from the image are chosen: edges.
+To apply the <u>attentive restriction</u>, characteristic points from the image are chosen: edges.
 The edges are selected using the Canny filter
 (`cv2.Canny`) and using the colored image as input.
 Automatic thresholds were successfully chosen according to the following formulae:

 \begin{equation}